2030 United States Senate elections: Vermont

 Four-term Independent Bernie Sanders was re-elected in 2024 with 63.2% of the vote.
 Sanders will be 89 at the time of the election and has continued to face calls to retire.
 In January 2025, he filed paperwork to run for re-election, but has said his fourth term will likely be his last.
-U.S. Representative Becca Balint is considered a potential candidate if Sanders retires.
+U.S. Representative Becca Balint has expressed interest in running if Sanders retires.
 No Democrat has ever won the Class 1 Senate seat from Vermont.

 Virginia

 Three-term Democrat Tim Kaine was re-elected in 2024 with 54.4% of the vote.
 He has filed paperwork to run for re-election.

 Washington

 Five-term Democrat Maria Cantwell was re-elected in 2024 with 59.1% of the vote.
 She has filed paperwork to run for re-election.

 West Virginia

 One-term Republican Jim Justice was elected in 2024 with 68.8% of the vote.
 He has filed paperwork to run for re-election.

+Justice has expressed interest in a possible campaign for Governor of West Virginia in 2028.